QuTech-Delft/squidasm/docs/source/tutorial/section0_overview.rst

 In order to start the tutorial it is recommended to first install SquidASM and the required components.
 This process is described in :ref:`label_installation`.

 The tutorial sections are accompanied by code examples in the SquidASM package that are located in ``tutorial_examples`` folder of SquidASM.
-The code snippets that are shown in this tutorial are part of these examples.
+The code examples shown in this tutorial are part of these examples.
-It is recommended to browse through the examples when reading the tutorial to obtain the full context of the snippets.
+It is may be useful to browse through the examples when reading the tutorial to obtain the full context of the snippets.

 Files
 ==========